 Expect a variety of teaching methods such as case studies, group presentations, exercises and individual work.
-We strongly encourage interaction and require active participation.
-Supporting you actively in developing a questioning attitude.
+We strongly encourage interaction and require active participation, thereby supporting you actively in developing a questioning attitude.

-During seminars you are expected to write and present papers on real-life business cases, present aspects of the literature and discuss ideas with fellow students.
+During seminars you are expected to write and present papers on real-life business cases, present academic research and discuss ideas with fellow students.

 Our Master's in Accountancy & Control consists of a general part for all students and a specific part where you follow courses related to the specialisation track of your choice.
 After the joint first period, you can choose the track that suits you best: